What is Harm Reduction?

 Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.
 Harm Reduction is also a movement for social justice built on a belief in, and respect for, the rights of people who use drugs.
 It accepts, for better or worse, that licit and illicit drug use is part of our world and chooses to work to minimize its harmful effects rather than simply ignore or condemn them.

-Through its harm reduction portfolio, AIDS United engages in grantmaking, technical assistance and advocacy to reduce the health, psychosocial and socioeconomic disparities experienced by people who use drugs.
+Over 20 years, AIDS United's Harm Reduction Futures Fund has worked to strengthen syringe services programs through strategic grantmaking, technical assistance, and advocacy to reduce the health, psychosocial, and socioeconomic disparities experienced by people who use drugs.

 Policy Priorities